Skip to content

 Follow the hand-washing instructions on your chosen detergent and be sure to rinse your rug thoroughly afterwards until the water runs clear.
 Note that your rug will look unusual and clumpy when wet, but once it’s left to dry and has been brushed it should return to its soft and fluffy state.

-At Rugs Direct, we would always recommend hand washing as the most recommended method of cleaning, as it is less harsh on the natural oils, fibres and hide that make up your sheepskin rug.
+We would always recommend hand washing as the most recommended method of cleaning, as it is less harsh on the natural oils, fibres and hide that make up your sheepskin rug.
 But if you’d prefer to wash your sheepskin rug in the washing machine, you can.
 Just make sure to set the machine to a cool wash, generally less than 30°C, and choose a gentler cycle such as wools or delicates.
 Some machines also have a "hand wash" setting that might be better to use.

 As with washing by hand, refrain from using detergents in your machine that aren’t specifically designed for sheepskin, as they may affect the condition of your rug, or even damage it.

-How to dry a sheepskin rug
+How to Dry a Sheepskin Rug

 Now you know how to clean a sheepskin rug, it's important to learn how to dry it properly.
-Whether you decide to hand- or machine-wash your rug, drying it is the most time-consuming part of the process due to the density of the fibres.
+Whether you decide to hand or machine wash your rug, drying it is the most time-consuming part of the process due to the density of the fibres.
 Don’t be tempted to speed up the process with heat, as tumble dryers and heated towel racks can make the hide turn stiff and cause the wool to shrink or snap.

 Instead, hang your rug up to dry or lay it flat with the hide facing upwards, then wait at least a week for it to dry fully.
 Try to keep your rug out of bright, direct sunlight if possible, as this may bleach it and cause the colour to fade.